zsotroav/ChipperUI/readme.md

 ### Decrypt data

 Decrypt encrypted data using a selected key.
-As with encryption, the input may come from a file or straight from the console.
+As with encryption, the input may come from a file or from the UI.
 The decrypted data may also be saved to a file.

 ## Algorithm

 The algorithm is stored in the `Algorithm.cs` with some optimizations.
-Most of the code is currently static, but this will be updated to object-oriented code in the future.
+Most of the code has been updated to work in a object-oriented manner.

 ### Basic concept